Identify security vulnerabilities by applying hacking techniques

 - White Box Penetration Testing (full prior application/network information)

 Things to know about penetration testing:

-Penetration testing cost: Penetration testing can cost anywhere from $4,000-$100,000.
-On average, a high quality, professional pen test can cost from $10,000-$30,000.
-A lot of these costs are determined by factors such as: Size: A smaller, less complex organization is certainly going to cost less than that of a large company.
+Penetration testing cost: Penetration testing can cost anywhere from $4,000-$10,000.
+A lot of these costs are determined by factors such and complexity.

 What type of penetration test: The different types of penetration tests include network services, applications, client side, wireless, social engineering, and physical.
 A penetration test may be performed externally or internally to simulate different attack vectors.

 Types of penetration test: Internal/External Infrastructure Penetration Testing, Wireless Penetration Testing, Web Application Testing, Mobile Application Testing, Build and Configuration Review, Social Engineering.